Deep learning: Automatic speech recognition

+More recent speech recognition models use Transformers or Temporal Convolution Networks with significant success and widespread applications.
 All major commercial speech recognition systems (e.g., Microsoft Cortana, Xbox, Skype Translator, Amazon Alexa, Google Now, Apple Siri, Baidu and iFlyTek voice search, and a range of Nuance speech products, etc.) are based on deep learning.

 Image recognition

 A common evaluation set for image classification is the MNIST database data set.
 MNIST is composed of handwritten digits and includes 60,000 training examples and 10,000 test examples.
 As with TIMIT, its small size lets users test multiple configurations.
 A comprehensive list of results on this set is available.

 Deep learning-based image recognition has become "superhuman", producing more accurate results than human contestants.
 This first occurred in 2011 in recognition of traffic signs, and in 2014, with recognition of human faces.

 Deep learning-trained vehicles now interpret 360° camera views.
 Another example is Facial Dysmorphology Novel Analysis (FDNA) used to analyze cases of human malformation connected to a large database of genetic syndromes.